 The Club functions as an international study group, with yearly meetings, and maintains joint stewardship of the recording scheme with ACCT.

-The Club produces a newsletter, Latissimus, some back numbers of which are available here.
+The Club produces a newsletter, Latissimus, some recent issues of which are available here.

 The Club also now has a Facebook Page……..whatever next?

 MEETINGS 2018 Just for once we are suggesting TWO meetings in one year, one rather more adventurous than the other.
 Check www.latissimus.org in due course.

 Through the kindness of Nard Bennas we can offer the possibility of the Balfour-Browne Club in Africa!
 The current plan is for six days in early April, starting at Tangier Ibn Battuta Airport, initially assembling as a group at or near the airport on Saturday 31 March 2018.
 One possible tour is:

 Day 1: Airport Tanger, rent cars and drive to Tanger –Tetouan 60 km – accommodation: Chems Hotel and other possibilities